Blu-J12/Jamie_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QWJzpe3_Zj4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My project is a pair of smart glasses that will have a few simple functions such as displaying time, date, or documents, and voice commands using text recognition.
-It will utilize a Raspberry Pi for the "brains" of the glasses, since it has bluetooth and wifi capabilities.
-It will use a reflection from a .96 inch OLED screen to display information in front of the wearer's eyes.
-I have set up the Raspberry Pi on a deskop in order to download the needed programs and files.
-The Pi will control the other components and run all the required code, including the OLED screen, a discreet earpiece, and every software function.
+For my first milestone, I set up a desktop environment on my Raspberry Pi, and soldered all of my componenets and ensured that they work properly.
+I had a lot of trouble with the initial transparent screen that I was using for the display, and I eventually had to switch to an alternative design, which used a smaller screen and its reflection to show the user information.
+I also had to transition from a SPI connection to I2C.
 In my future milestones, I will CAD and 3D-print a casing for the Pi to rest in next to the glasses, then get started with the code.
 I have only basic skills on CAD and programming, so those would be my next main challenges.

 # Starter Project